 Should you need further information regarding the Graduation procedure, please contact the Graduation Office at graduation@unicamillus.org

-Quality Assurance Group of Medicine and Surgery Degree Course
+Quality Assurance Group for the Medicine and Surgery programme

-Report from students is the service through which UniCamillus students can report and notice on topics such as teachings or organization.
+“Reports from students” is the service through which UniCamillus students can report and notice on topics such as teachings or organization.
 It aims to promote efficient and direct communication between students and University Offices.

 Contacts: